Windyera/Mathematics-Data-Pack/README.md

 Q: Why use `math` and `mathematics` this kind of common namespace?

-A: This data pack orignaly used on my own server, I have no interesting to remake it.
+A: This data pack was originally used on my own server, I have no interest to remake it.